 China and the EU attach great importance to cooperation in the field of Smart Cities.
 At the end of 2011, in Chengdua and in the context of the 3rd ICT Dialogue Meeting between the Ministry of Industry and Information Technology (MIIT) and the European Commission's Information Society and Media Directorate-General (now DG CONNECT), Vice Minister Yang Xueshan and Deputy Director General Zoran Stančič jointly determined to develop “Green Smart City” cooperation, to establish an expert framework for promoting EU-China Smart Cities cooperation, to select pilot cities from China and the EU and establish a technical experts group to carry out related research and cooperation.

-The Policy Dialogues Support Facility (PDSF) supports the following actions:
+The Policy Dialogues Support Facility (PDSF) has supported the following actions:

-- An experts’ meeting will be conducted in one of the Chinese pilot cities in September 2013 in order to review interim results of the comparative study with representatives from municipal government bureaux, local and international companies and research organisations.
-The experts’ meeting will bring together European experts and practitioners in the field of Smart Cities to visit their Chinese counterparts in the selected sectors.
+- An experts’ meeting conducted in one of the Chinese pilot cities in September 2013 in order to review interim results of the comparative study with representatives from municipal government bureaux, local and international companies and research organisations.
+The experts’ meeting brought together European experts and practitioners in the field of Smart Cities to visit their Chinese counterparts in the selected sectors.

-- A study visit to Europe will visit a selection of pilot cities in October 2013.
-The study assignment will support the comparative study by bringing practitioners from MIIT, CATR and the pilot Chinese cities together with their European counterparts to assess, first-hand, the implementation of smart cities initiatives in the respective sectors in Europe.
+- A study visit to Europe visiting a selection of pilot cities in October 2013.
+The study assignment supported the comparative study by bringing practitioners from MIIT, CATR and the pilot Chinese cities together with their European counterparts to assess, first-hand, the implementation of smart cities initiatives in the respective sectors in Europe.